Use of Would

 The expectation happened in the past.

-Would have implies a persons’ willingness in the past to do something but which did not happen
+implies a persons’ willingness in the past to do something but which did not happen

 There are fewer mosquitos than I would have expected, but now I know it's because they just sprayed the area with mosquito repellent.